mtoohey31/mtoohey.com/src/routes/index.md

 ## Who Am I?

-- First year computer science student at the University of Toronto, minoring in Economics and Statistics
+- Second year computer science student at the University of Toronto, minoring in Economics and Statistics
 - Developer
 - Mechanical keyboard enthusiast
 - _Amateur_ musician